sheeshKAAN/OOOPS-Mod/README.md

 3- The game's asset files belong to OOOPS Mod and Special Offers.
 Taking and using assets in any way without approval is prohibited.

-# Notes:

 - ⚠️**DO NOT open JSON files for any reason**, leave them as they are.
 Opening and modifying them is unauthorized _(not allowed)_ and the developers will know that you have opened and modified them, so do not attempt this or you may receive a PERMANENT BAN!

-- The game images are just an exhibition for you to see the in-game footage of the mod.You don't have to throw it to the Resource Swapper section, even if you do, it won't do any harm.
 ## Installation  <a name="installation"></a>

 - Download the latest release of the mod (The mod on the main side is always the most up-to-date)